 Mark Flynn – Deputy Principal

-As part of the dynamic leadership team, Mark has been a well-respected teacher at NEGS since 2016 and with 33 years of teaching experience, he has embraced his new role as Acting Principal with gusto and is very excited about the future of the School.
+As part of the dynamic leadership team, Mark has been a well-respected teacher at NEGS since 2016 and with 33 years of teaching experience, is very excited about the future of the School.
 Mark has a real passion for teaching and feels that it is a vocation, not a job.

 Growing up in the beautiful Lismore/Ballina coastal area, Mark and his wife Teoni, also a school teacher, studied at the University of New England.
 After many fond years of being in the area, they decided on a tree change and made Armidale their home.